logannjensen/jipitty/README.md

 sudo install -m 755 ./build/jipitty /usr/local/bin/jipitty
 ```

 Jipitty is compatible with any OpenAI completions endpoint.
-You can add something like this to your .bashrc to make seperate commands for various API models:
+You can add something like this to your .bashrc to make separate commands for various API models:
 <details>
 <summary><strong>~/.bashrc</strong></summary>